notkaramel/ECSE321-Mar1HotelSystem/frontend/README.md

 ```
 > If the **Project name** was different, `npm` would create a folder with the package name for you instead. **Project name** is different from **Package name**.

-- After that, I added the following dependencies:
+- After that, we can add the following dependencies:
 ```sh
 npm install --save axios # for http requests npm install flowbite flowbite-vue # CSS Utility Library npm install -D tailwindcss postcss autoprefixer # CSS plugin and preprocessor
 ```

-- For TailwindCSS setup, I follow their guide on [setting up tailwindcss with Vue](https://tailwindcss.com/docs/guides/vue-3-vite).
+- For TailwindCSS setup, follow the guide on [setting up tailwindcss with Vue](https://tailwindcss.com/docs/guides/vue-3-vite) to configure `tailwind.config.js` (and more!)